-A payment freeze might not be suitable for everybody.
+A payment holiday might not be suitable for everybody.
 If you can afford your repayments you should continue to make them.

-This is still subject to approval by the lender, but if the payment freeze is denied, your lender should work with you to discuss other options.
+This is still subject to approval by the lender, but if the payment holiday is denied, your lender should work with you to discuss other options.

-Taking advantage of a temporary payment freeze because of coronavirus will not affect your credit rating.
+Taking advantage of a temporary payment holiday because of coronavirus will not affect your credit file.